 In a few programs, students don't learn about acceptance to their host institution until just before they depart.
 If a student waits to declare a disability until after acceptance, this lack of planning time can make it difficult to impossible to arrange for accommodations at the host institution.
 Keep this factor in mind when choosing and planning your study abroad experience.

 If a student with a disability is not currently registered with DRES, but wishes to receive accommodations for their Study Abroad experience, they need to call Susann Sears at 333-4602 or e-mail Susann to find out more information on how to do so.

-Once documentation is reviewed, a Resource Facilitator (RF) from DRES meets with the student to discuss accommodations needs and fills out RFA Letter For Study Abroad.
-One copy of the RFA should be provided to your study abroad advisor, and host university, and the original should remain at DRES.
+Once documentation is reviewed, a disability specialist from DRES meets with the student to discuss accommodations needs and fills out a Letter of Accommodations For Study Abroad.
+One copy of the Letter of Accommodations should be provided to your study abroad advisor, and host university, and the original should remain at DRES.

 - Q. What do I do if I am denied access to academic accommodations for my disability once I arrive at my host university or program?